Back to work factsheet for employers

 Following the announcement of new measures to ease the UK out of lockdown, employers have a lot of questions about the best way to get staff back to work safely.
 Here our employment law expert answers some of these complex HR and health & safety questions...

-Q: If lockdown measures are relaxed or lifted to allow more people to return to work, we may need some of our employees, but not all, to return.
+Q: We are now able to bring more people back to work but we do not need everyone to return.
 How do we decide who to bring back from furlough first?

-A: This will likely be the case for most businesses either due to workload or the implementation of health and safety measures.
-First and foremost, you should consider the needs of the business and which departments would need to return first.
+A: Many businesses will have considered this either due to workload or the implementation of health and safety measures.
+First and foremost, you should consider the needs of the business and which departments need to return.

 A: As with all measures and for all businesses returning, you must first complete a specific risk assessment to determine what is possible for your business.
 The government announced that where it is not possible to stay 2m apart, people should keep a distance of 1m plus and therefore your aim should initially be to establish whether 2m is possible.
 Wherever it is possible for employees and customers or clients to stay 2m apart, they should and should be encouraged to do so.

-Q. Is it possible to furlough employees who are on short-time working?
-So for example, they are able to work 2 days per week covered by the business and have the Government contribute 80% to the other 3?
+Q: I have an employee who I have some work for but not enough to cover their contract.
+Is it possible to furlough them for part of their contract and have them work the rest?
+So for example, they are able to work 2 days per week covered by the business and have the Government contribute 80% to the other 3.

-From 1 July, employees will be able to work part of their hours under the flexible furlough scheme.
+A: Yes, from 1 July, employees will be able to work part of their hours under the flexible furlough scheme.
 Under this scheme employees should receive their full pay for the hours they perform work and 80% for the time furloughed.
-A separate agreement will be required for each period.
+A separate agreement will be required for each different pattern of work.

 A: Yes, under the flexible furlough scheme an employee will be able to perform some hours of work.
 They should receive their full pay for the hours they work.